-The Poetry Center Book Award Reading, co-sponsored this year by the Diasporic Vietnamese Artists Network, features award winner Bao Phi, from Minneapolis, selected for his book Thousand Star Hotel (Coffee House Press, 2017), reading and in conversation with the award judge, Sarah Menefee.
+The Poetry Center Book Award Reading, co-sponsored this year by the Diasporic Vietnamese Artists Network (DVAN), features award winner Bao Phi, from Minneapolis, selected for his book Thousand Star Hotel (Coffee House Press, 2017), reading and in conversation with the award judge, Sarah Menefee.
 The Poetry Center Book Award has been presented annually since 1980 by The Poetry Center to a single outstanding book of poetry published in the previous year.
 The award carries a cash prize and an invitation to read, along with the award judge, at The Poetry Center, San Francisco State University.
 Supported by the National Endowment for the Arts, this event is free and open to the public.

 Judge's Statement: for Thousand Star Hotel, by Bao Phi